uday-rm20/You-tube-Clone/README.md

-Setup Backend :  ---------------IMPORTANT-------------------------------- To get the backend of the project running locally and interact with the database  the steps to be followed are a)clone the repository to your local machine b)Navigate to the backend directory of the project and install the required dependencies (and npm install) c)setting up your environment variables - .env file
+Setup Backend :  ---------------IMPORTANT-------------------------------- To get the backend of the project running locally and interact with the database  the steps to be followed are 1)clone the repository to your local machine 2)Navigate to the backend directory of the project and install the required dependencies (and npm install) 3)setting up your environment variables - .env file
    To make the backend work locally, you need to create a .env file to store sensitive information like the MongoDB connection string, JWT secret key, etc.
    Create a .env file in the root of the backend directory.
    Inside the .env file, you'll add the necessary environment variables for the backend to connect to the database and handle authentication.